Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

 As you know, bones can have two types of relationships: They can be parented, and in addition connected.
-Parented bones behave in *Edit Mode* exactly as if they had no relations - you can grab, rotate, scale, etc. a parent bone without affecting its descendants.
+Parented bones behave in *Edit Mode* exactly as if they had no relations.
+They can be grabbed, rotated, scaled, etc. a parent bone without affecting its descendants.
 However, connected bones must always have parent's tips connected to child's roots, so by transforming a bone, you will affect all its connected parent/children/siblings.